VarnitShree943/Sales_analytics/README.md

 **How to download the project**

-Download the ZIP file.
+Download the ZIP file.< br/>
-Extract the ZIP File
+Extract the ZIP File< br/>
-Unzip the downloaded file to a directory of your choice.(directory name has to be the same as the project for it to run) Install the required libraries in case one does'nt have them already, use this command for downloading the required libraries "pip install pandas matplotlib seaborn jupyter"
+Unzip the downloaded file to a directory of your choice.(directory name has to be the same as the project for it to run)< br/>
+Install the required libraries in case one does'nt have them already, use this command for downloading the required libraries "pip install pandas matplotlib seaborn jupyter"< br/>
-Open jupyter notebook using this command "jupyter notebook"
+Open jupyter notebook using this command "jupyter notebook"< br/>